MarkBuffalo/hatter/README.md

 This project is **Mad as a Hatter**!
 It's used for [Empires and Puzzles](https://www.smallgiantgames.com/empires-and-puzzles) game to gather raid data from screenshots.

-I have used this data to help reach #1 in the world several times in a row.
+I have used this data to help reach #1 in the world more than a dozen times in a row.

 # Is this cheating?